The Gibbs Reflective Cycle

 Implementing the cycle might present challenges, such as the potential for overly subjective reflections or difficulty in detaching from emotional responses to evaluate actions and outcomes critically.

-We are Coaching & Clinical Psychologists with extensive experience helping people to develop reflective skills and conquer performance and wellbeing issues.
-Read more about our work, watch practical skills videos or browse other articles.
+We have extensive experience helping people to develop reflective skills and conquer performance and wellbeing issues.
+Read more about our work or browse other articles.
 Get in touch anytime.

 Professor Green: Musician & Mental Health Campaigner